impal0r/zack/README.md

  - Every program should either HALT or keep running in a loop.
 If execution passes the end of your program the processor will start executing empty memory, which is an infinite NOP sled, and 0x0000 is the opcode for NOP.

 ### Assembling source code
-Open a command window, and run `python assemble.py filename.src`.
-This should produce a `.mem` file of the same name as the source.
+Open a command or terminal window, and run `python assemble.py [filename].src` in the project directory.
+If there are no errors this will create (or overwrite by default) the file `[filename].mem`.

 To test the program, follow the steps under Running Zack, and select the `.mem` file you just created.